Lamonin/spam_classification_api/README.md

 # spam_classification_api

 A repository for building and deploying a spam classification API.
+Used [dataset](https://www.kaggle.com/datasets/abdmental01/email-spam-dedection) to train the model.

 ## Overview